DouglasUrner/GDP1-Unit-1/README.md

-# Game Design & Proramming 1: Critical Thinking About Games
+# GDP 1: Critical Thinking About Games

 Introduction to game theory and game design technique.